pepesync/dev-docs/docs/build-on-linea/tooling/automation/hal-stream.md

 You can find the Hal Stream documentation [here](https://docs.hal.xyz/docs "Hal Stream documentation")

-[Here is a tutorial](/blog/track-nft-minting-hal-stream) about using Hal Stream to receive a list of NFT mintings on Linea.
+[Here is a tutorial](/blog/track-nft-minting-hal-stream) about using Hal Stream to receive a list of NFT mintings on PepeSync.